eazrael/klipper/docs/Config_Reference.md

 ```
 sensor_type: my_ads1118
 #  The section name of the ADS1118
 ads1118_mux: 3
 #   Must be provided.
 The multiplexer configuration (pin configuration) for
 #   this sensor.
 ads1118_pga: 7
 #   Must be provided.
 The programmabale gain amplifier setting.
 ads1118_dr: 4
 #   Must be provided.
-The data rate setting or sampling frequency
+The data rate setting or sampling frequency.
 ```

 ## Fans